diekrz2/web-browser-manager/README.md

 * Zorin OS

 # Notes for translators:
+WORK IN PROGRESS.
 A single .pot file has been created in the po folder.
 Running the INSTALL script will create the .mo file derived from the .po and will place it in "/usr/share/locale/$lang/LC_MESSAGES".
 It is also possible to translate the .desktop file in /usr/share/applications